-There is an annual landlord safety inspection carried out by the LA.
+Regular meetings take place with the Embark Trust representative.
 Staff should regularly check that work areas and walkways are kept clear of obstructions.
 Staff should place rubbish in suitable bins and alert the site team of rubbish that needs removal.

-Heavy items should not be stored on top of cupboards
+Heavy items should not be stored on top of cupboards.